pedke/ContactBook/README.md

 For Lucene provides separate framework for testing search functionality extesively howwever in favour of time I have used simple JUnit.

 ### Frontend
 We have also included a minimal frontend to demonstrate use REST APIs.
 The Angularjs frontend is very basic with miminal error handling.
 This is not part of original assignment.
+Please look into [contact_app.js](https://github.com/pedke/ContactBook/blob/master/ContactBookRestAPI/WebContent/js/contact_app.js) to see format to call REST APIs with json.